 Yardley Taylor had spent a lifetime focused on ending slavery.
 This letter shows how his Quaker faith aligned with his political and cultural beliefs.
 And a small insight: the mail service for Yardley was Point of Rocks, MD, a town about 17 miles away from Lincoln.
 Historian John Divine shed light on war and post war mail service, in a 2015 interview with fellow historian Rich Gillespie, in John Divine’s Civil War:

-Yardley Taylor lived long enough to witness the end of slavery, a glorious event capping his life’s work.
-Through death, he missed much of the coming decades’ break down in Reconstruction efforts toward racial equality.
-That struggle would be joined by future generations of Lincoln Quakers.
+Yardley Taylor lived long enough to witness the end of slavery, a glorious event capping his life’s goal.
+Through death, he missed much of the coming decades’ break down of Reconstruction efforts.
+The ongoing struggle toward racial equality would be fought through future generations.